relink2013/WallAware/README.md

 **GSHUF**
 I included the `gshuf` command from the `coreutils` package, my script references the included version.
 This was done so anyone who wants to use this doesn't have to install Homebrew, and the coreutils package.
 Hopefully it was ok for me to include this, if not I will change it.

+**GAWK**
+Just like `gshuf` this command is required but I included it so that users dont have to install even more homebrew packages.

 **RANDOMNESS**
 I had a hard time finding a way to randomize the images without getting a lot of repeats.
 Everything I Googled involved a solution that was way over my head.
-So I ended up using the `touch` command to update the file access time, and then told the script to prioritize files with an access time over 1 day, OR a modified time of less than 1.
-This should ensure that you never repeat the same wallpaper more than once a day, and that new images will initially get a small priority.
+So I ended up using the `touch` command to update the file access time, ~~and then told the script to prioritize files with an access time over 1 day, OR a modified time of less than 1.
+This should ensure that you never repeat the same wallpaper more than once a day, and that new images will initially get a small priority.~~ Yah, that didnt work at all, it ended up creating a situation where new wallpapers never get introduced into the rotation.
+The process now checks to see if there are any new wallpapers first and will show them first, it will then check to see if there are any older than a set number of days (this can be changed by the user), the hope for this is to prevent seeing the same wallpaper too often but to always get new wallpapers into rotation.
+Finally if both of the above return no result then a wallpaper will just be chosen at random.

 **THE FUTURE**
 As I said before I'm not a programmer, and I likely never will be professionally.
 I did however really enjoy creating this, it was a lot of fun getting create something myself that was actually useful.